Goldberg Dowell and Associates

 • Even a first arrest for drunk driving can be punished by a few days in jail, license suspension, fines and other penalties, plus the criminal record and a steep increase in car insurance rates.

 • A second or third offense carries enhanced penalties.
-In addition to longer jail time and loss of license, you may be forced to put yellow DUI license plates on your car and install an ignition interlock.
+In addition to longer jail time and loss of license, you may be forced to put yellow OVI license plates on your car and install an ignition interlock.

 • Under-21 drivers and truck drivers (CDL license holders) can be charged at a lower rate of intoxication and face very serious driver’s license sanctions.
-A second DUI conviction will essentially end a commercial driving career.
+A second OVI conviction will essentially end a commercial driving career.

-Aggressive Drunk Driving Defense in Northeast Ohio
+Aggressive DUI Defense in Northeast Ohio

 Attorney Michael Goldberg knows how to analyze the prosecution’s case to challenge the evidence and cross-examine the arresting officer.
 He explores all defense angles: probable cause for the traffic stop, validity of field sobriety tests, the calibration and maintenance of the Breathalyzer and the officer’s conduct throughout the process.